 When there is a change to the contacts in the AB (e.g. to an existing or new Contact Entry), the CAB Server records the status of the change to the <contact-status> element of the corresponding Contact Entry.
 The CAB Server SHALL use the <contact-status> element and its child elements to convey the status information to the CAB User.

-While several mechanisms are possible to determine the CAB capability of other users (i.e. CAB / non-CAB <contact-type>), such as: one time Contact Subscription, contact search, exchange of CAB capability through Presence Server [OMA Pres], none is mandated by this specification.
+While several mechanisms are possible to determine the CAB capability of other users (i.e. CAB / non-CAB <contact-type>), such as: one time Contact Subscription, contact search, exchange of CAB capability through Presence Server [Pres], none is mandated by this specification.

 The Contact Status in the AB SHALL be populated for the following operations that occur in the CAB Server: